Anthropic Shipped the Runtime. Who Ships the Governance?

 -

 In re Caremark International Inc. Derivative Litigation, 698 A.2d 959 (Del.
 Ch.
 1996); Marchand v.
 Barnhill, 212 A.3d 805 (Del.
-2019) (establishing that directors have a non-delegable duty to implement and actively monitor reporting systems for “mission critical” compliance risks, with liability sounding in duty of loyalty, not care --- business judgment rule does not apply). ↩ ↩2
+2019) (establishing that directors have a non-delegable duty to implement and actively monitor reporting systems for “mission critical” compliance risks, with liability sounding in duty of loyalty, not care---business judgment rule does not apply).
+The characterization of oversight liability as an aspect of the duty of loyalty derives from Stone v.
+Ritter, 911 A.2d 362 (Del.
+2006), on which Marchand relies; Caremark itself framed the duty in terms of good faith. ↩ ↩2

 -